Suroz: Construction and play

 The highest two strings are mostly fingered.
 The player uses the highest string up to an octave.
 The sound is very close to the Nepalese sarangi.
 In the south of Baluchistan there are smaller surozes, there the length of the playing strings is about 33-35 cm.
 In the north and in Sindh, the surozes can be much bigger, up to a string length of 45 cm.
 There the tuning is somewhat lower.

 Cultural significance

+Suroz is the preferred accompaniment instrument for zahirok.

 The Baloch term for both music and musical instruments is sāz and the term for the player is sāzī.
 Within the Baloch culture until modern times, the caste associated with playing the suroz would be the ludi caste.
 Members of the caste would learn to play this instrument from their families because the art of instrumental music was considered a hereditary profession, as such upper caste Baloch would not be associated with the instrument.
 Recently members of both lower and upper social caste can be seen owning or playing the instrument.